-Jo Slack, MadLab’s Copywriter delves into the world of DIY Bio and asks Noah Most, our resident DIY Biologist some questions about his experience so far on his DIY Bio trip around the world.
+MadLab’s Jo Slack delves into the world of DIY Bio and questions Noah Most, our resident DIY Biologist, about his DIY Bio trip around the world.

 Jo joined MadLab in November after a stint working in London.
 She’s involved with the Marketing and Copywriting at MadLab and helps run the Courses programme.